itsumura-h/nim-basolato-templates/0.8/app/domain/models/README.md

 ```

 ## Repository Interface
-The Repository Interface prevents the Repository knowledge from leaking to Service by executing the Repository's methods through the Di Container.
+The Repository Interface prevents the Repository knowledge from leaking to application layer by executing the Repository's methods through the Di Container.

 ```nim
 include ../di_container